 Do not leave the company because you're so damn

-things are being run, or
+frustrated about the way things are being run, or

-stay because you have this "messianic complex"
+stay because you have this "messianic complex" that

 you can change things overnight.
 Be realistic